HTTP (Hyper-Text Transfer Protocol) is the protocol used in every process on the World Wide Web or WWW.

 Server Configuration

 To prepare a web server that accepts HTTPS connections, the administrator must create a Public Key Certificate for the webserver.
-This certificate must be signed by a Certification Authority to accept the web browser.
+This certificate must be signed by a Certification Authority to receive the web browser.
 The official confirms that the certificate holder is the person said.
 Web browsers are usually distributed with root certificates signed by most Certificate Authorities so they can verify the certificates signed by them.

 Getting Certificates